pradeephubgit/questdb.io/docs/reference/command-line-options.md

 ## Interactive session (Windows)

 You can start QuestDB interactively by running `questdb.exe`.
 This will launch QuestDB interactively in the active `Shell` window.
-QuestDB will be stopped when the Shell is closed.
+QuestDB is stopped when the Shell is closed.

 ### Default root directory